ImagingDataCommons/highdicom/docs/sr.rst

 do not change if the underlying image is resampled.

-See the :mod:`highdicom.spatial` module for useful utilities for moving between these two coordinate system.
+See the :mod:`highdicom.spatial` module for useful utilities for moving between these two coordinate systems.

 Each of these has a distinct but similar list of graphical objects that can be represented, defined by the enumerations